anskarl/LoMRF/doc/1_1_knowledge_base.md

 The problem with that translation is that we cannot keep the weight values from the original definite clauses and that increases the number variables (i.e., the additional variable `a`).

-> In contrast to the original predicate completion approach, LoMRF keeps expresses the completion into a decomposed form, that is one formula per definite clause and one single formula with the disjunctions of body parts.
+> In contrast to the original predicate completion approach, LoMRF expresses the predicate completion in a decomposed form, that is one formula per definite clause and one single formula with the disjunctions of body parts.
 The implementation is based on the transformations presented in [Skarlatidis et. al. (2011, 2015)](#references).